-• Generate £32.8 million in GVA annually in the wider impact area, of which £15.9 million GVA could be supported in the local impact area.

-• Generate circa £590,000 business rate revenue per annum could be retained by Kirklees Council

-10.77 Turning to the overflow/spillage of existing water tanks the applicant has yet to respond to this matter.
-Any information received shall be included in the committee update or on the day of committee.
+- Generate £32.8 million in GVA annually in the wider impact area, of which £15.9 million GVA could be supported in the local impact area. - Generate circa £590,000 business rate revenue per annum could be retained by Kirklees Council - 10.82 Turning to the overflow/spillage of existing water tanks the applicant at the last committee stated, to date there has no incidents.
+In any case there would need to be significant sustained period of rainfall to fill these large scale tanks, which if they did there is unlikely to be any material harm.